lievvl/TestProject/README.md

-To run project, run in project directory:
+To start project, run in project directory:

 ```
 docker-compose up -d